Bacteriocin: Class II bacteriocins

 The most recently proposed subclass is the Class IIe, which encompasses those bacteriocins composed of three or four non-pediocin like peptides.
 The best example is aureocin A70, a four-peptide bacteriocin, highly active against Listeria monocytogenes, with potential biotechnological applications.
+Recent work has identified that these bacteriocins are widespread across the bacterial domain and are present in the phylum Actinomycetota.

 Class III bacteriocins

 Class III bacteriocins are large, heat-labile (>10 kDa) protein bacteriocins.
 This class is subdivided in two subclasses: subclass IIIa (bacteriolysins) and subclass IIIb.

 Subclass IIIa comprises those peptides that kill bacterial cells by cell wall degradation, thus causing cell lysis.
 The best studied bacteriolysin is lysostaphin, a 27 kDa peptide that hydrolyzes the cell walls of several Staphylococcus species, principally S. aureus.
 Subclass IIIb, in contrast, comprises those peptides that do not cause cell lysis, killing the target cells by disrupting plasma membrane potential.

 Class IV bacteriocins

 Class IV bacteriocins are defined as complex bacteriocins containing lipid or carbohydrate moieties.

 Confirmation by experimental data was established with the characterisation of sublancin and glycocin F (GccF) by two independent groups.